Horticulture Operative or Landscape Construction Operative

 • Level 3 Award in Emergency First Aid at Work (both pathways)

-• Level 2 Award in the Safe Use of Pesticides (both pathways)
+• Level 2 Award in the Safe Use of Pesticides (horticulture pathway only)

 • Level 2 Award in the Safe Application of Pesticides Using Pedestrian Hand Held Equipment (horticulture pathway only)